spearwolf/eventize/README.md

 The returned result from a listener function is the new value for the next listener (if the value is not undefined).
 Thats means that the *result* is the returned value from the *last* called listener function.

-The calling order is determinated by listener priority.

 ---